Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_workshops-and-events/2025-04-12-macrame-workshop-april2025.md

 ---
 # Macrame Plant Holder Workshop

-Come to the Eco Hub on Saturday April 12th 2025 and learn how to make a macrame plant holder.
-The workshop costs £15 each and include all materials.
+Come to the Eco Hub on Saturday April 12th 2025 from 11AM to 1PM and learn how to make a macrame plant holder.
+The workshop costs £15 each and includes all materials.
 You can book in person in the Hub, using the QR code on the relevant poster or here - [macrame workshop](https://pay.sumup.com/b2c/QRX5094R)

 [![Macrame plant holder workshop](/assets/img/macrame-workshop-april2025.png)](https://pay.sumup.com/b2c/QRX5094R))